-- · All nursing profession must register with Thailand Nursing Council - · Care assistant or paid caregiver can register with the following organisations; - Department of Health Service Support, Ministry of Public Health - · Department of Skill Development, Ministry of Labour - · Thailand Professional Qualification Institute (Public Organization) - To develop and promote the system of professional qualifications in Thailand by establishing professional standards to meet international standards and to establish an organization to certify individual competencies.
+- · All nursing profession must register with Thailand Nursing Council - · Care assistant or paid caregiver can register with the following organisations; - Department of Health Service Support, Ministry of Public Health - Department of Skill Development, Ministry of Labour - Thailand Professional Qualification Institute (Public Organization) - To develop and promote the system of professional qualifications in Thailand by establishing professional standards to meet international standards and to establish an organization to certify individual competencies.
 It is aim to be a center of information about professional qualifications and occupational standards.

-Trends in the Diversification of Circulation of Long-termCare ForeignWorkers reiogawa@chiba-u.jp
+Trends in the Diversification of Circulation of Long-termCare ForeignWorkers

+Reiko Ogawa Chiba University reiogawa (a) chiba-u.jp